Createdd/Writing/articles/KeepCoding.md

 ## The ultimate factor: WORK

 However you define "work", without explaining you know what I mean.
 For me it's doing the things that bring you one step closer to your goal.

+There is one person that preaches work and that's Gary Vaynerchuk.
+[Here is a great motivational video](https://www.youtube.com/watch?v=XrVvFUYtYwI), which I for sure watched more than 100 times.

+What does work mean?
+Work is NOT doing something 9to5.
+It is NOT doing what everyone does on a daily basis.
+Work starts when the normal things are done.
+The work starts when you come home from your job.
+The work starts on the weekend.
+There is no weekend.
+But there is work.
+Work starts when you don't feel like it.
+What's work in programming?
+Work is coming home and firing up your PC to get shit done.
+Writing code every day.
+Learning things about programming every day.

+Too tired?
+Too exhausted?
+Not in the mood?
+Start working!

 ## Why you should keep going anyway
 steve jobs